CUCentralAdvancement/adr-docs/templates/adr-template.md

 ## Status

 What is the status, such as proposed, accepted, rejected, deprecated, superseded, etc.?
+List all past and current ADRs that this proposal relates to.

+## Prior Art

+No ideas come out of thin air anymore.
+Please list other sources where you are drawing your ideas from.
+Often times, these texts can be used to explain the decision context in more detail so that the ADRs can remain succinct.

-## Context
+## Current Context

 What is the issue that we're seeing that is motivating this decision or change?